Turn Insights into Action | Overview

 • Outline the key results by telling the “story.”

-• Convey what you have learned from the survey data, including both strengths and opportunities.
+• Convey what you have learned from the event data, including both strengths and opportunities.

 • Indicate the areas (drivers of engagement) that could be potential areas of focus.